 The question becomes: What happens next?
 You now need to start getting your business ready to take to market.
 To do so, you must collect a robust list of documentation.
 Each potential buyer is going to want to evaluate the financial well-being of your business prior to making an offer to buy.

 Along with providing concrete evidence to the buyer, the goal of this process is to determine the true financial earning power of your business.
-In order to do this, you will need to perform ‘recasting’ (also know as ‘add-backs’).
+In order to do this, you will need to perform recasting financial statements (also known as 'add-backs').

 Why is it Done?